 Fall is the perfect time for adventure in the wide-open, uncrowded spaces of North Dakota.
 Temperatures are just right for outdoor activities and exploration.
 Hiking and biking trails remain in prime condition.
 Fall festivals and farmers' markets have that perfect weekend appeal.

 If you need ideas for a day trip, weekend getaway or road trip ideas, following are 20 ideas to get started.

 Feast on the great outdoor recreation offered in the Pembina Gorge.
 Kayak or canoe the Pembina River through forested hills.
 (Rentals are available.)
 Mountain bike the terrain park down to the valley floor and take the chair lift up at Frostfire Park.
 ATV or dirt bike on miles of trails along the hillsides.

 Leave the GPS at home.
 Trust your instincts and sense of direction as you weave your way through one of North Dakota’s amazing corn mazes.
 Each maze tells a different story.
 Check out these corn mazes and pumpkin patches.

 A Fortnight or 10

 Walk in the footsteps of some of the first North Dakota travelers - Lewis and Clark - who chose, what is now North Dakota, to stop and build a fort to get through the winter.
-Tour the Corps of Discovery’s Fort Mandan along the Missouri River near Washburn.
+Tour the Corps of Discovery’s Fort Mandan State Historic Site along the Missouri River near Washburn.

 A Huntin’ We Will Go

-Flights of geese and ducks aren’t the only thing filling the air in the fall.
+Flights of waterfowl fill the air in the fall.
 Hunters from across the country flock to North Dakota for the excellent pheasant, goose and duck hunting found here.
 And the deer hunting opener is practically a state holiday.

 TRNP x 3